AndrewTingey/CS260/README.md

 - **Calls to third party endpoints** - The about page gets a chuck norris joke on click using a third party api call
 - **Backend service endpoints** - Get and Post services were created for when games end, to
 - **Frontend calls service endpoints** - I did this using the fetch function.

+## DB deliverable

+For this deliverable I stored the game history in the database.

+- **MongoDB Atlas database created** - done!
+- **Endpoints for data** - My stubbed out endpoints now process the data and send it to Mongo.
+- **Stores data in MongoDB** - done!